xin-huang/dadi-cli/README.md

 ## Installation

-To install `dadi-cli`, users can should clone this repo and use the following command
+To install `dadi-cli`, users should clone this repo and use the following command

     python setup.py install